brazier/oophs/README.md

 # OPEN OpenPeak Heartbeat Server
-A simple implementation to talk to OpenPeak devices.
+A simple implementation to talk to OpenPeak OpenFrame devices.
 The code might be messy, but it works.
 Thanks to everyone over at [jogglerwiki.com](https://www.jogglerwiki.com/forum/)

 Using: